Wonder Pets!: Game

-The show's only game was released on October 27, 2008, in the United States.
+The Wonder Pets!
+Save the Animals! is a video game released on October 27, 2008 in North America exclusively for the Nintendo DS.

-Mobile streaming

-On July 6, 2016, the first 20 episodes were made available for streaming on the Noggin video service.
-The remaining episodes will most likely be added to the app in two years.
-The remaining two seasons(42 episodes) were released on the app on February 7, 2018.
-All three seasons of the series (62 episodes in total) are also available to buy on Amazon Video.
-In March 2021, the series was added to Paramount+.

 Toys and merchandising

 In March 2008, Fisher-Price began distributing a line of official Wonder Pets! toys in the United States.
 Toys include the Flyboat, figurine playsets, and plush animals.
 These figurine playsets have each Wonder Pet saving a different baby animal.
 These include Linny saving a baby penguin, Tuck saving a baby bluebird, and Ming-Ming rescuing a kitten.
 In addition, there is a whale playset for the tub.

+Reboot and cancelled spinoff

+A reboot series, Wonder Pets: In the City, was released on Apple TV+ in 2024.
+Similar to the original, it follows three pets, this time in an urban environment.
+As of August 2025, the series is also categorized as the fourth season with the addition of the original to Apple TV+.

+Cancelled spinoff

+According to Dade Hayes book Anytime Playdate, after the success of Go, Diego, Go!, the episode "Kalamazoo," which focused on Ming-Ming visiting her baby cousin Marvin, was used as the basis for a potential Wonder Pets! spin-off series, but it never came to fruition.